dglava/falcon-briefing/README.md

 # Falcon Briefing
 Utility to show the briefing files from Falcon BMS on your smartphone, tablet or any device running a web browser.
+It works on Falcon BMS 4.37 only (not tested on Falcon BMS 4.38).

 ### How to use
 1. Enable "Briefing Output to File" and "HTML Briefings" in the Falcon BMS options